guzmonne/next-ui/README.md

 ## Notes

 * To build the final product you can run `npm run build`.
 Currently the command is configured to run over Powershell on Windows.
-See `package.json` and uncomment the line before the `build` command to run it on OSX or Linux.
+See `package.json` and change the `prebuild` script to: `rmdir /Q /S public && mkdir public`.

 ## Team